meshalAlbishi/Express-TS-Prisma-Swagger_boilerplate/README.md

 - **GitHub Actions**: For CI/CD workflows.

 ## Project Structure
 ### why I'm using this structure?
 It's suit my current needs.
-It will be updated if required later.
+It will be updated if required later

 ```plaintext
 .
 ├── .github